-Figure 14 shows the distribution of effort by category of fleet in 2000-2004 (representing the most recently available data for all fleets, but also likely to reflect the distribution for 2005).
+Figure 14 shows the distribution of effort by category of fleet for the period 2000-2005 (representing the most recently available data for all fleets, but reflecting the likely distributions for 2006).
 The large-vessel, distant-water fleets of Japan, Korea and Chinese Taipei account for most of the effort, but there has been a reduction in vessel numbers in some fleets over the past decade.
-Effort is widespread as sectors of these fleets target bigeye and yellowfin for the frozen sashimi market, and albacore in the more temperate waters for canning.
+Effort is widespread as sectors of these fleets target bigeye and yellowfin for the frozen sashimi market in central and eastern tropical waters, and albacore in the more temperate waters for canning.

 Figure 14.
-Distribution of longline effort for distant-water fleets (light grey), foreignoffshore fleets (black) and domestic fleets (dark grey) for the period 2000-2004.
+Distribution of longline effort for distant-water fleets (light grey), foreignoffshore fleets (black) and domestic fleets (dark grey) for the period 2000-2005.

-Activity by the foreign-offshore fleets from Japan, mainland China and Chinese Taipei is restricted to the tropical waters, targeting bigeye and yellowfin for the fresh sashimi market; these fleets have limited overlap with the distant-water fleets.
-The substantial 'offshore' effort in the west of the region is primarily by the Indonesian and Chinese Taipei domestic fleets targeting yellowfin and bigeye.
-The growth in domestic fleets in the South Pacific over recent years has been noted; the most significant examples are the increases in the American Samoan, Fijian and French Polynesian fleets and the recent establishment of the Cook Islands fleet.
-As noted above, there has been a recent increase in the number of vessels in the distant-water mainland Chinese and Chinese Taipei longline fleets that are now targeting bigeye in the eastern equatorial areas of the WCP-CA.
+Activity by the foreign-offshore fleets from Japan, mainland China and Chinese-Taipei is restricted to the tropical waters, targeting bigeye and yellowfin for the fresh sashimi market; these fleets have limited overlap with the distant-water fleets.
+The substantial "offshore" effort in the west of the region is primarily by the Indonesian and Chinese-Taipei domestic fleets targeting yellowfin and bigeye.
+The growth in domestic fleets in the South Pacific over recent years has been noted; the most significant examples are the increases in the American Samoan, Fijian and French Polynesian fleets and the recent establishment of the Niue fleet.

-Figure 15 shows species composition by area for 2003 and 2004 (2005 data are incomplete).
-Most of the yellowfin catch is taken in tropical areas, especially in the western parts of the region, with smaller amounts in seasonal subtropical fisheries.
+Figure 15 shows species composition of the catch by area for 2003 and 2004 (2005 and 2006 data are incomplete).
+Most of the yellowfin catch is taken in tropical areas, especially in the western parts of the region, with smaller catches in seasonal subtropical fisheries.
 The majority of the bigeye catch is also taken from tropical areas, but in contrast to yellowfin this catch is mainly taken in the eastern parts of the WCP-CA, adjacent to the traditional EPO bigeye fishing grounds.
 The albacore catch is mainly taken in subtropical and temperate waters in both hemispheres.
-Species composition is likely to vary from year to year in waters where there is some overlap in species targeting, for example in the latitudinal band 10° - 20° S.
+Species composition is likely to vary from year to year in waters where there is some overlap in species targeting, for example in the latitudinal band 10°-20°S.